Tuesday Tips: UC Berkeley Haas Application Essays, Tips for 2024-2025

 This section should only be used to convey relevant information not addressed elsewhere in your application.
 This may include explanation of employment gaps, academic aberrations, supplemental coursework, etc. You are encouraged to use bullet points where appropriate.

-Applicants should note there is a specific place to indicate that you won’t have a recommendation from their current supervisor in the supplemental information section.
+Applicants should note there is a specific place to indicate that they won’t have a recommendation from their current supervisor in the supplemental information section.
 Therefore, you do not need to explain that here in the optional essay.

 Haas recommends using this space to address any information you could not adequately cover elsewhere.
 Specifically, any employment gaps or academic issues.